-What to expect as your child’s imagination develops
+What to expect as school-age children’s imaginations develop

 By the time your child goes to school, they’ll probably:

 - have a clearer understanding of what’s real and what’s pretend

-- be able to plan new creative arts including drawing, painting, dance and music
+- be able to plan new creative activities like drawing, painting, dance and music

 - be able to tell you a made-up story

-- start to grow out of fears at around six years of age – for example, fear of monsters, the dark and dogs.
+- start to grow out of fears at around 6 years of age – for example, fear of monsters, the dark and dogs.

 Play ideas and creative activities to encourage imagination in school-age children

-Here are some play ideas to stimulate your child’s imagination.
+Here are play ideas to stimulate your child’s imagination.
 It’s great if you can step back from play and let your child take the lead with these activities:

 - Tell stories and read books.
 Encourage your child to come up with new endings to stories or tell you what might happen next.

 - Play word games, including silly rhymes and riddles.
-This gets your child using her imagination to come up with answers.
+This gets your child using their imagination to come up with answers.

 - Make household chores fun by turning them into make-believe activities.
 Your child could be a waiter who helps to set the table.
-Or he could pretend that he’s a chef and help you with some basic cooking.
+Or your child could pretend that they’re a chef and help you with some basic cooking.

 - Fill a craft box with paints, pencils, glue, scrap paper and natural materials like leaves, stones and feathers.
 Your child can use these to create pictures, collages, puppets and more.

 - Give your child props for pretend play.
 These can be old clothes, handbags and hats for dress-ups or even homemade puppets.

-- Let your child try out different musical instruments, or listen to different types of music together with your child.
+- Let your child try out different musical instruments, or listen to different types of music together.

-- Help your child build cubbyhouses with cardboard boxes or drape a blanket over some chairs.
+- Help your child build a cubbyhouse with cardboard boxes or by draping a blanket over chairs.

 Outdoor play can be a great way to stimulate the imagination.
 Here are ideas: